sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 Reverse match
 ---

-Use the Reverse p a difficult target line.
+Use the Reverse parameter when a difficult target line precedes an easy-to-match line.
 You can match the easy line, then set `"reverse:true"` to search preceding lines until you match the difficult line.

 **Config**